lsst-dm/dbb_buffmngrs_endpoint/doc/lsst.dbb.buffmngrs.endpoint/get-started.rst

 Similarly to the Finder, the section ``ingester`` defines mandatory setting for this component.

-The Ingester uses plugins to ingest images to diffrent database systems.
+The Ingester uses plugins to ingest images to different database systems.
 Hence you need to tell which plugin to use and provide settings a given plugin may need to access the data management system it supports.